 2.2.
 Neuropsychological testing

 Neuropsychological assessment was conducted in 553 children at the age of 4 (range 4.1- 5.6).
 A standardized version of the McCarthy Scales of Children's Abilities (MSCA) adapted to the Spanish population (McCarthy 2009) was used to assess the cognitive development.
 The general cognitive scale (which includes verbal, perceptual-performance and quantitative scales) was examined.
-In addition, we included a new MSCA score of executive function created by Julvez et al (2011), by the reorganization of the MSCA subtests (Julvez et al. 2011).
+In addition, we included a new MSCA score of executive function by the reorganization of the MSCA subtests (Julvez et al. 2011).
 All testing was done in the health care center by 1 specially trained psychologist.
 The psychologist was not aware of any exposure information.
 The psychologist also flagged children difficult to evaluate because of less than optimal cooperation who were classified as having neuropsychological tests of uncertain quality and excluded from data analyses (n = 12).
 Some other child conditions, such as feeling seek during examination (n = 29), not sleeping well the night before examination (n = 39), mood changes during the last days (n = 17), visiting regularly a psychologist (n = 48) or being diagnosed as having a neuropsychological disorder (n = 27) were reported by the mothers and taken in consideration for statistical analyses as covariates.
 MSCA raw scores were standardized to a mean of 100 and a standard deviation (SD) of 15 to homogenize all the scales.

 Children’s teachers filled-in two different questionnaires to assess social competence development and attention deficit and hyperactivity disorder (ADHD) symptomatology.
 Social competence was evaluated using the California Preschool Social Competence Scale (CPSCS) (Julvez et al. 2008), a test particularly designed to evaluate of social competence in children aged from 2.5 to 5.5 years.
 The CPSCS items cover a wide range of behaviors such as response to routine, response to the unfamiliar, following instructions, making explanations, sharing, helping others, initiating activities, giving direction to activities, reaction to frustration, and accepting limits.
-Similarly to the MSCA, raw scores were standardized to a mean of 100 and SD of 15.
+Raw scores were standardized to a mean of 100 and SD of 15.
 We assessed the ADHD symptomatology, using the ADHD Criteria of Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (ADHD-DSM-IV) form (American Psychiatric Association 2002).
 ADHD-DSM-IV consists of a list of 18 symptoms categorized under two separate symptom groups: inattention (nine symptoms) and hyperactivity/impulsivity (nine symptoms).
 Each ADHD-DSM-IV item is rated on a 4-point scale (0 = never or rarely, 1 = sometimes, 2 = often, or 3 = very often).
-We analyzed the inattention scale (IA) and the hyperactivity/impulsivity scale (HI) as continuous variables which followed a non-normal distribution.
+We analyzed the inattention scale (IA) and the hyperactivity/impulsivity scale (HI) as continuous variables.
 Higher scores indicate higher symptomatology (worse score).

 2.3.
 Urinary metals determination